 Annotation

-Original pulsed annotations ad described in Rice et al. (2017) were not available.
+Original pulsed annotations described in Rice et al. (2017) were not available.
 As such, data were re-analyzed for the presence of killer whale calls using Raven Pro v1.6.
 Only calls that could be confidently identified as killer whales were included in the final annotations.
 Humpback whale calls were added opportunistically and examples of self-noise, tagged as abiotic signals, were included as these signals show structural similarities to biological signals.
 Killer whale ecotype classes were defined off the original encounter labels (Leu et al., 2022, 2022).
 Though present in the encounters, echolocation clicks were not labeled during the annotation effort.

 SMRU Consulting